mubashirkamran4/sequra_app/README.md

 It calculates the disbursed amount and stores it in `disbursement_amount` along with current timestamp at `disbursed_at` column.

 * The API endpoint is via `OrdersController` as information relates to Order.
-* Dockerizing and covering the code with test cases was also in my todo list which I couldn't.
+* Dockerizing and covering the code with test cases was also in my todo list which I couldn't manage to do.

 ### How to Run